crowdin/context-harvester/README.md

 ## Features

 - **Context Extraction**: Pulls keys from your Crowdin project and analyzes your code to extract usage context.
-- **LLM Integration**: Utilizes OpenAI for sophisticated context determination.
+- **LLM Integration**: Utilizes AI for sophisticated context determination.
 - **Configuration Flexibility**: The CLI comes with a handy `configure` command to help you get started quickly.
 - **CroQL Query Support**: Allows advanced filtering of Crowdin resources.
 - **Custom Prompting**: Enables custom prompts for tailored context extraction.